Statistical hyperbolicity in Teichm\"uller space: Abstract

 \section{Abstract}

 In this paper we explore the idea that Teichm\"uller space is hyperbolic ``on average.''
-Our approach focuses on studying the geometry of geodesics which spend a definite proportion of time in the thick part of Teichm\"uller space, and we establish a statistical version of the thin triangle property that holds in this setting.
+Our approach focuses on studying the geometry of geodesics which spend a definite proportion of time in some thick part of Teichm\"uller space.
 We consider several different measures on Teichm\"uller space and find that this behavior for geodesics is indeed typical.
-With respect to each of these measures, we moreover show that the average distance between points in a ball of radius $r$ is asymptotic to $2r$, which is as large as possible.
+With respect to each of these measures, we show that the average distance between points in a ball of radius $r$ is asymptotic to $2r$, which is as large as possible.
+Our techniques also lead to a statement quantifying the expected thinness of random triangles in Teichm\"uller space, showing that ``most triangles are mostly thin.''